Image-X-Institute/IntERAct/README.md

 ### Requirements

   * Hardware
-     - A six-axis robot (Tested on a Universal Robot, UR3) and its associated hardware
+     - A six-axis robot (Tested on a commercially available Universal Robot, UR3) and its associated hardware
      - A phantom

   * Software